With Afterpay, you can shop now and pay later in four interest-free instalments. Late fees will be charged for missed

 Features of shopping with Afterpay

 - No interest.
 It works like a no-interest loan.
-You have longer to pay for your chosen item, for no added interest.
+You have longer to pay for your chosen item with no added interest.

 - No advance sign up for in-store purchases.
 Even if you don’t have an account, you can still walk into a selected retailer and choose Afterpay.
 You’ll just need to sign up later.